mathiasertl/django-ca/docs/source/install.rst

    python ca/manage.py migrate

-   # if you intend to run the webinterface
+   # if you intend to run the webinterface (requires STATIC_ROOT setting!)
    python ca/manage.py collectstatic

-   # FINALLY, create the root certificates for your CA:
+   # FINALLY, create a certificate authority:
    #     (replace parameters after init_ca with your local details)
    python manage.py init_ca AT Vienna Vienna Org OrgUnit ca.example.com

+Please also see :doc:`ca_management` for further information on how to create certificate authorities.
+You can also run ``init_ca`` with the ``-h`` parameter for available arguments.

 Create manage.py shortcut
 -------------------------